 Why visit Cornwall

-There are so many reasons why you need to visit Cornwall on your trip to the UK.
+There are so many reasons why you need to visit Cornwall.
 But that’s a whole other blog post (if you don’t believe me check out these incredible images).
 If you are from the UK and have never visited Cornwall, or done any coastal walking then what are you waiting for?
 Jump in your car and head down the M5 right now!

-There is a lovely walk close to Plymouth from Mount Edgecombe to Kingsand/ Cawsand and even up to Whitsand Bay if you still have the energy but today I decided to try somewhere new, so Boscastle to Tintagel it was.
+There is a lovely walk close to Plymouth from Mount Edgecombe to Kingsand/ Cawsand.
+You can even carry on up to Whitsand Bay if you still have the energy.
+But today I decided to try somewhere new, so Boscastle to Tintagel it was.

 A little about me

-I have lived on the border of Devon and Cornwall for 13 years now and if I’m honest I could have taken advantage of living in this incredible place a lot more.
+I have lived on the border of Devon and Cornwall for 13 years.
+If I’m honest I could have taken advantage of living in this incredible place a lot more.
 Once I had made the decision to leave, (to become a full-time traveller) I have decided do all of those things I’ve been saying I would do for the past 13 years.
 So here I am, and this is my first post about exploring Cornwall.

 Steeped in history Boscastle was a medieval settlement that dates back to the Iron Age.
 In the 19th century, it became an important trading town, but it was more recently in 2004 when Boscastle became well known in the UK after a flash flood devastated the entire town.
 A multimillion-pound investment was made into its regeneration and it is now a much-loved tourist destination as well as a well-visited day trip for locals (like me).